Be part of an expanding worldwide network of young creative energy.

 Each day, choose from exciting arts and nature-based workshops led by our staff of inspiring artists, musicians, naturalists and change makers.

-Light the Fire takes place on beautiful Linnaea Farm on Cortes Island, British Columbia.
+Light the Fire takes place in Klahoose territory on beautiful Linnaea Farm on Cortes Island, British Columbia.
 Linnaea is a 315-acre organic farm and land conservancy of fields, orchards, gardens, bluffs and forests, next to a sparkling lake.
 Everyday there is time to swim, hike and explore outdoors.
 In these gorgeous natural settings you’ll fill your days with fun, friendship, and discovery.

 Approximately 40 youth & 25 staff from all over Canada and the US attend each of our camps.
 This small youth-to-staff ratio allows us to provide a safe environment where mentorship relationships can thrive.
 At every camp, Power of Hope strives to bring together a truly diverse group of youth and staff and aims for diversity of all kinds: ethnic, cultural, religious, class, personality, life experience, and more.